mulesoft-assets/template-sfdc2nets-opportunity2salesorder-broadcast/README.md

 <!-- Default Considerations (end) -->

 <!-- Considerations (start) -->
 To make this template run, there are certain preconditions that must be considered.
-All of them deal with the preparations in both source and destination systems, that must be made for the template to run smoothly. **Failing to do so could lead to unexpected behavior of the template.**
+All of them deal with the preparations in both source and destination systems, that must be made for the template to run smoothly.
+Failing to do so can lead to unexpected behavior of the template.
 <!-- Considerations (end) -->

 ## Salesforce Considerations

-Here's what you need to know about Salesforce to get this template to work:
+To get this template to work:

 - Where can I check that the field configuration for my Salesforce instance is the right one?
 See: <a href="https://help.salesforce.com/HTViewHelpDoc?id=checking_field_accessibility_for_a_particular_field.htm&language=en_US">Salesforce: Checking Field Accessibility for a Particular Field</a>.
 - Can I modify the Field Access Settings?
 How?
 See: <a href="https://help.salesforce.com/HTViewHelpDoc?id=modifying_field_access_settings.htm&language=en_US">Salesforce: Modifying Field Access Settings</a>.